MISRE/MISRE/README.md

 Robust Image Understanding Laboratory http://coewww.rutgers.edu/riul

-NOTE: The code was only tested on Windows 7 os, the dlls (both 32/64 bit versions) in the folder "cpp\bin" are compiled in Visual Studio 2013.
+NOTE: The code was only tested on Windows 7 os, the dlls (64 bit versions) in the folder "cpp\bin" are compiled in Visual Studio 2013.
 Recompilation of the dlls on different platforms may be needed.